Letter of Marque

 This Letter of Marque is unusual because it authorizes two ships and two captains on one license.
 It also lets them keep all the booty, whereas all other Letters of Marque demand a fair share of the booty for the King which was called “tenths”.
 This was issued by King Henry IV to John Wellys and Philip Taillor to capture any vessel belonging to the King’s enemies.

 Below is the text of Two Ships and Two Captains 1405.
-The names available to be personalized are in red.

 Letter of Marque